mustafakenlic/Quizzical/README.md

 <div align="center">
 <h1>Quizzical</h1>

-An web application to test your knowledge and improve your memory
+A web application to test your knowledge and improve your memory